 12. A Bottle of Bubbly

 Nothing says “let’s celebrate” like the pop of a cork and the fizzing of sparkling wine being poured into glasses.
 While genuine French champagne can cost $40 or more per bottle, you can get the same festive thrill with domestic sparkling wines that cost $20 or less.
 This Thrillist article recommends several decent, drinkable vintages priced between $7 and $15 a bottle.
+You can even have your desired bottle delivered to your home from Drizly.
+They frequent offer coupons to save a little money on your purchases.

 This list of cheap luxuries is only the tip of the iceberg.
 Once you get in the habit of thinking about it, you can figure out all kinds of other ways to indulge yourself on a strict budget.